-Tighten everything down by pushing the lead screw all the way towards the motor shaft while pushing the coupler all the way towards the bearing, then tightening down the two set screws on the coupler to clamp down onto both sides.
+Tighten everything down by pushing the lead screw all the way towards the motor shaft while pushing the coupler all the way towards the bearing, then tightening down the coupler set screw on the side of the lead screw (pictured).
 Do this on both sides.

 Back at the front of the machine, the last two of the ACME locking nut assemblies are going to be used to constrain the lead screws on the Y-axis.
+Screw these on and tighten their set screws.
 These share the same purpose with the locking nuts on the X and Z-axes, where the combination of the nut on one side and the coupler on the other side keeps the lead screws from moving side-to-side; so it’s a good idea to check that everything is secure by gently pushing and pulling on the lead screw to check for any looseness.
 Do this on both sides.
 Adjust the couplers and tighten the ACME lock nut more if you feel any play, since you should be able to rotate the lead screw freely but not feel any side-to-side looseness.

 The last part to add is the middle foot.
 It looks exactly like the back feet but excludes the backing (pictured).
 There are two of these parts that look very similar but the other one has another mounting point that juts out; this one will be used later in the assembly.